1Password/for-open-source/README.md

 ### Vizzy

 Vizzy is a powerful Ruby on Rails web server that facilitates Visual Automation, a continuous integration testing strategy that aims to prevent visual regressions.
-It does this by performing pixel by pixel comparisons of screenshots captured during test runs.
+It does this by performing pixel-by-pixel comparisons of screenshots captured during test runs.
 In doing so, it tests application data as well as application views. https://github.com/Workday/vizzy)

 ### Phalcon